MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-setup-lab.md

 ## Next steps

-Test your Azure ATP lab environment using the Azure ATP Security Alert playbooks for each phase of the cyber-attack kill chain starting with reconnaissance.
+Test your Azure ATP lab environment using the Azure ATP Security Alert playbooks for each phase of the cyber-attack kill chain starting with the reconnaissance phase.

 > [!div class="nextstepaction"]
 > [Azure ATP Reconnaissance playbook](atp-playbook-reconnaissance.md)